soluble-io/soluble-mediatools/docs/index.md

     - Mediatools versions adheres to [semantic versioning](http://semver.org/).
       No bc-break outside of major version releases and we keep a [changelog](https://github.com/soluble-io/soluble-mediatools/blob/master/CHANGELOG.md).

-    - Quality assurance is guaranteed through unit and integration/functional tests, phpstan and and some php-cs sniffs.
+    - Quality assurance is guaranteed through unit and integration/functional tests, [phpstan](https://github.com/phpstan/phpstan) and some php-cs sniffs.
       Travis is used as continuous integration server.

-    - The soluble-mediatools is currently released as a monolithic repository, but once more diverse services exists (image optimisation, resizing, subtitles conversion...) the architecture can be easily split into multiple repositories without affecting existing projects.
+    - Mediatools is currently released as a monolithic repository, but once more diverse services exists (image optimisation, resizing, subtitles conversion...) the architecture can be easily split into multiple repositories without affecting existing projects.

-    - Information and thumbnail services can be used in realtime but conversions should be used with a job queue.
+    - Note that information and thumbnail services can be used in realtime but conversions should be used with a job queue.
+Conversions are heavy.

 ## Basic code example